Xierumeng/FTL-Event-Editor/README.md

 # FTL Event Editor

 WIP: Allows the user to import, create, modify, delete, test, and export events for the video game FTL: Faster Than Light.
 This is a work-in-progress.
-I hope to have version 0.5.0 done before October 2019 and version 1.0.0 done in Q1 2020.
+I hope to have a working version by the end of the year.
+But given how lazy I am, this is probably not going to occur.

 ## Features

 ### Planned

-* Import: The user can take an entire event XML file and transfer the data into the program.
+* Import, export: The user can take an entire event XML file and transfer the data into the program, and can also transfer the program's internal data into an XML file that's ready for FTL.
+This will be the most difficult part to debug.
 * Create, modify, delete: The user can edit the data in the program, or even create new events.
 * Test, simulate: The user can load in events and proceed just like in FTL.
 Note that more interaction is required (e.g. if a list is loaded the user must specify which item to load next).
-* Export: The user can transfer the program's internal data into an XML file that's ready for FTL.
-This will be the most difficult part to debug.
 * Interface: Something that is not just entering commands into a console.
 Visualization of the event tree.
 Maybe even click-and-drag.

 ### Implemented

-* Create, modify, delete: Complete for events and text, but not ships.
-Also extremely buggy.
-Known issue: runtime error when loading empty event list or when creating new event.
+* None, at the moment, since I'm refactoring.

 ## Usage Instructions